 For the little ones, an alternate fun-filled Halloween at Orlando’s Theme Parks includes Mickey’s Not-So-Scary Halloween Party.
 This is an all-ages event where you can see your favorite Disney characters in costumes while you trick-or-treat around the Magic Kingdom.
 Highlights include Mickey’s “Boo-to-You” Halloween Parade, which begins with a spook-tacular ride by the Headless Horseman and includes the stars of the Haunted Mansion attraction as well as other Disney characters.
 Don’t miss Happy HalloWishes, the fireworks show where Disney villains go trick-or-treating in the sky!
 Guests are encouraged to come in costume to this separately ticketed event, and select rides are open.
-Event dates are on select nights from September through October.
+Event dates are on select nights from mid-August through October.
 Halloween night is often sold out.

 Tips For Mickey’s Not-So-Scary Halloween: